rizemon/rizemon.github.io/_posts/2023-10-05-tisc-level7b.markdown

 uid=0(root) gid=0(root) groups=0(root)
 ```

-Since the first part of the flag is injected into the environment variables, it can be obtained by using the `env` command:
+Since the first part of the flag was injected into the environment variables, it was obtained by using the `env` command:

 ```bash
 sh-5.2# env